About This Guide

 Best Budget

-Taste of the Wild Pacific Stream Grain-Free Dry Dog Food, Smoked Salmon, 28 lb
+Taste of The Wild Pacific Stream Grain-Free Dry Dog Food With Smoke-Flavored Salmon 28lb

 Best for: Husky owners wanting a fish-primary formula at significantly lower cost than premium brands, with strong omega-3 and probiotic support